johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 Whitehead wrote, "I shall use the term 'event' in the more general sense of a nexus of actual occasions, inter-related in some determinate fashion in one extensive quantum.
 An actual occasion is the limiting type of an event with only one member."

 And since he mentions "quantum", I think it's worth mentioning that quantum field theory is an important part of modern physics, it is the field that is quantised and each quantum has a history of state, resulting from events, which are the particles.
-But I digress…
+But I digress...

 Next, we have Whitehead's notion of a society, which is when the elements of a nexus are united by a "defining characteristic" that is common to all of them, or that they have all "inherited" from one another, or acquired by a common process.
 Societies are self-sustaining.
 The real actual things we encounter in the world are all societies.
 Whitehead also calls them "enduring physical objects".
 A building is a society, or an enduring physical object; for that matter, so am I myself.
 "A non-social nexus is what answers to the notion of 'chaos.'"